Syrian rebels topple Assad, transforming nation and Middle East

 A man, a bike and a gun: Police search for evidence to solve the killing of UnitedHealthcare’s CEO on the streets of New York

-As the investigation into the fatal shooting of a health care executive in Manhattan enters its fifth day, New York City police are missing key pieces of evidence.
+As the investigation into the fatal shooting of a health care executive in Manhattan enters its fifth day, police are missing key pieces of evidence and are combing through what they have gathered for more clues, as the suspect remains on the run.

-Updated advisory urges Canadians to avoid all travel to Syria, leave if possible
+Inside the 'brutal' logistical challenge of staging a Formula One Grand Prix

-Ottawa is urging Canadians to avoid all travel to Syria and to consider leaving the country if it's safe to do so.
+With Formula One cars rocketing around Lusail International Circuit at average speeds comfortably north of 130 miles per hour (210 kilometres per hour), the Qatar Grand Prix was all over in little more than 90 minutes.

 Canada